bmaupin/test-civ5-scenario/docs/log.md

 1. _Select_ > _Invert_ and then press delete to delete the background

+1. Use the eraser to clean up any extra pixels that weren't deleted from the background

-1. Measure from the top of the leader's head to the bottom of their head
+1. Measure from the top of the leader's head to the bottom of their chin

 1. Multiply that by 2.5 to calculate the height of the image